-DustWatch does not aim to report on air quality and health related issues.
+DustWatch does not report on air quality and health-related issues.
 See OEH 's air quality index and the NSW Department of Health.

-- The south-east section of DustWatch is led by Dr John Leys from OEH with support from Stephan Heidenreich, Michael Case and Dr Xihua Yang from the same Department.
-They report on dust processes and weekly trends in dust activity in NSW.
-They source data from instrumented sites and community observers.
-Details of how and what they report is outlined in the 'DustWatch in NSW' section below.
+The southern region is led by Dr John Leys, with support from Stephan Heidenreich and Dr Xihua Yang at OEH.
+They report on dust processes and monthly trends in dust activity, sourcing data from instruments and community observers.

 DustWatch in NSW

 The southern OEH DustWatch team reports monthly on dust activity in southern Australia.
 The monthly DustWatch reports use a range of data to build a picture of dust activity including:

 - satellite images from the Moderate Resolution Imaging Spectroradiometer (MODIS) Rapid Response Project at the United States National Aeronautics and Space Administration / Goddard Space Flight Centre (NASA/GSFC)